oortsang/ISP_baseline_fork/README.md

 From the original repo: "The deterministic models were implemented by [Borong Zhang](https://borongzhang.com/) using code provided by the original authors and the [Swirl-Dynamics repository](https://github.com/google-research/swirl-dynamics), while the U-ViT Diffusion Model was implemented by [Martin Guerra](https://sites.google.com/wisc.edu/martinguerra/home) based on the [Swirl-Dynamics probabilistic diffusion project](https://github.com/google-research/swirl-dynamics/tree/main/swirl_dynamics/projects/probabilistic_diffusion)."

 ### Adaptations
 We add additional code to handle our dataset and to make the setup more similar to ours.
-(I may also modify the environment information for packages/dependencies.)
+We focus on the Uncompressed model.
+(We may also modify the environment information for packages/dependencies.)

 New files:
 - `ISP_baseline/src/data_io.py` handles loading and saving HDF5 files for the dataset.